Component:

 If the important content in your gif doesn’t meet color contrast requirements, users who are colorblind may not be able to see it.
 My favorite color contrast checker is here from WebAIM. - Flashing (WCAG SC 2.3.1)

-By now you should know that using live text is the way to go in accessible emails, so any gif included in your email shouldn’t have text in it.
-There are some variations here depending on the level of conformance you are committed to.
-You can use text in the gif but represent it in the alt attribute for A level conformance.
-For AA conformance level you would not use text unless it’s a key component of the animation and also use appropriate alt text.
-You could also not use text at all in the animated gif for a AAA level. - 5 Second Rule (WCAG SC 2.2.2)
+By now you should know that using live text is the way to go in accessible emails, so any gif included in your email really shouldn’t have text in it.
+There are some variations here depending on the level of conformance you are committed to, but the gist is: if you can say it with live text, that’s a better solution. - 5 Second Rule (WCAG SC 2.2.2)

 If we were creating a web page with an animation that auto-played we would want to follow the “Pause, Stop, Hide” criteria from the WCAG.
 This Success Criteria stipulates that any animation that automatically plays should have a mechanism to pause, stop or hide it.
 As email developers, we’re somewhat limited here.
 We don’t have many ways to control an animated gif, as that’s primarily in the control of the email client.
 And because of the User Agent Accessibility Guidelines (UAAG), most modern email clients *should* provide users with a way to control these animated gifs.
 (Usually, this is a setting adjustment or a simple click on the gif to get it to stop) Because they don’t always meet that criteria, we are left with what we can control – our gif settings.
 When you create your animated gif, you should ensure that no matter how many times it loops, the animation ends after 5 seconds.
 You can learn more about animated gif animation requirements here.